Mucosal Pressure Ulcers a Risk for Vulnerable Adults

-As an attorney who handles nursing home abuse cases, I frequently encounter various forms of avoidable pressure ulcers, including muscosal pressure ulces which are those to the nose, mouth, any other muscous membranes.
+As an attorney who handles nursing home abuse cases, I frequently encounter various forms of avoidable pressure ulcers, including mucosal pressure ulcers which are those to the nose, mouth, any other mucous membranes.
 According to the National Pressure Ulcer Advisory Panel.

 Mucosal Pressure Ulcers – An NPUAP Position Statement